-Current Ministry Location- Maryknoll Sisters Center-Maryknoll, NY
+Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

 In 1989, Sister Muriel began working at St. Gregory’s School in New York City, where she served in the library until 1992.
-She was then assigned to the Maryknoll Sisters House in Monrovia, CA where she worked as a medical driver.
+She was then assigned to the Maryknoll Sisters House in Monrovia, CA where she served as a medical driver.